machuga/authority/readme.md

 $authority->allow('read', 'User');

 /*
-    * Now let's restrict a User to managing only hiself or herself through
+    * Now let's restrict a User to managing only himself or herself through
     * the use of a conditional callback.
     *
     * Callback Parameters: